MINIMA: Modality Invariant Image Matching: Experiments

 \subsection{Evaluate on Our MD-syn}

 We first test the matching methods on MD-syn, a multimodal image matching dataset synthesized by our data engine. \cref{tab:synthetic_pose} reports the qualitative results.
 It shows that our MINIMA can largely enhance the cross-modal ability of the baselines.
 However, we achieve weak advantages for RGB-Sketch and RGB-Paint since these two artistic modalities are more similar to RGB.
 As the table revealed, GIM shows poor generalization for multimodal cases, since it is overfitted on RGB videos.
 ReDFeat performs not well on new scenes and even fails in the event case.
 As for the LoFTR series, the original LoFTR and ELoFTR are worse than SuperGlue and LG.
-Because Edge or shape information is more crucial for multimodal image matching, it is difficult for semi-dense methods to build matches among textureless areas.
+Because edge or shape information is more crucial for multimodal image matching, it is difficult for semi-dense methods to build matches among textureless areas.
 XoFTR achieves competitive results, as it is pre-trained on sufficient multi-spectral image pairs and equipped with many advanced designs.
 As for dense matching, DKM and GIM$_\mathrm{DKM}$ perform poorly on four cross-modal cases due to the huge modality gaps among them.
-While original RoMa exhibits good generalization, mainly because of the use of DINOv2~\cite{oquab2023dinov2} that has seen numerous types of images during pre-training.
+The original RoMa exhibits good generalization, mainly because of the use of DINOv2~\cite{oquab2023dinov2} that has seen numerous types of images during pre-training.
 Our MINIMA still obtains significant enhancement over RoMa.
-Moreover, we also evaluate those methods back to the original Megadepth-1500 (\textit{\underline{Refer to~\cref{sec: md1500 test} ~\cref{tab:Megadepth-rgb-1500} for Details}}).